cloudshiftstrategies/css_vault_lab/README.md

 # Lab overview

-This lab is designed to very quickly demonstrate several of the features of [Hashicorp Vault](http://www.vaultproject.io) including simple secrets engine (key/value pairs), dynamic database secrets, ssh one-time passwords and maybe more in the future (i.e. github authentication and Transit encryption as a service)
+This lab is designed to very quickly demonstrate several features of [Hashicorp Vault](http://www.vaultproject.io) including the default secrets engine (key/value pairs), dynamic database secrets, ssh one-time passwords and maybe more in the future (i.e. github authentication and Transit encryption as a service)

 ## Resources